 Artists with whom she has collaborated include Keith Jarrett, Sir Neville Marriner, James Galway, Gidon Kremer, Heinz Holliger, Henryk Szeryng, Pinchas Zukermann, Maurice Andre, Joshua Bell, Mahan Esfahani and Claudio Abbado.
 Among composers having composed for her are Sir Malcolm Arnold, Gordon Jacob, Per Nørgaard, Vagn Holmboe, Pelle Gudmundsen-Holmgreen, Olav Anton Thommessen, Sunleif Rasmussen, Bent Sørensen, Steven Stucky, Joan Albert Amargos, Chen Yi, Bright Cheng, Thomas and Ander Koppel and Daniel Børtz.
-She has received the Leonie Sonning Music Prize, Europa Musicale Soloist Prize, three times the German ECHO KLASSIK Award, amongst others.
+She has received the Leonie Sonning Music Prize, Europa Musicale Soloist Prize, four times the German ECHO KLASSIK Award, amongst others.
 She has recorded more than 70 cds, several having been Grammy-nominated.

 Her repertoire spans works from the Baroque, Classicism, Romanticism and extends into contemporary and improvised music.
 It is precisely this versatility that lies behind her special appeal as an artist.

 A daughter of a violinist and a pianist, both with interest in contemporary music, she already as a child became interested in expanding the possibilities of her own instrument, to make it match the sounds she grew up hearing.She started her formal education at age 11 at Staatliche Hochschule für Musik und Theater in Hannover, Germany, with Professor Ferdinand Conrad.
 At the time of her studies the recorder was mainly considered only an instrument for baroque music, but already then many of todays composers were composing works for her.